ardilamorin/ardilamorin.github.io/_posts/2020-05-19-responsive-no-media-queries.md

 This exploration mode went on for some time, and it became a form of procrastination.
 After a while I decided to move on, since anything different from what I had online was definitively an improvement.

-Fast forward to February 2020, I went to the [AWWWards conference]("https://www.juangarcia.design") in Amsterdam and listened to [Robin Noguier]("https://robin-noguier.com") give a talk about side projects, and the idea of “consistency over intensity” got stuck in my mind as a way to finish the website.
+Fast forward to February 2020, I went to the [AWWWARDS conference]("https://www.juangarcia.design") in Amsterdam and listened to [Robin Noguier]("https://robin-noguier.com") give a talk about side projects, and the idea of “consistency over intensity” got stuck in my mind as a way to finish the website.
 I scheduled an hour every day to work on it, and split the work in small tasks that I could tackle in this short blocks of time.

 The first part I had to do was translate the design into the html structure, and make it responsive without media queries as shown on the article.
 That came with some challenges based on my design.
 It meant making changes to the design to accomplish the goal (remember… no media queries) and without falling again into procrastination mode.